Trusted Driver Information Hub

 Frequently asked questions

-The questions we get most often from your PC users.
+The questions we get most often from our readers.

 Are the drivers on DriverSourceHub safe to download?

-DriverSourceHub does not host driver files.
-Every guide links you to the official manufacturer or to your system update tool, which is the safest possible source for a driver.
-We never push paid 'driver updater' tools.
+DriverSourceHub does not host any of these files.
+Every guide links you to the official manufacturer or to your system update tool, which is the safest possible source.
+We never push paid updater tools.

 Do I really need to update my drivers?

-If your hardware works fine, you don't have to update every driver constantly.
-We recommend updating graphics drivers regularly (especially for gaming), and updating other drivers when you experience a bug, install OS updates, or upgrade hardware.
+If your hardware works fine, you don't have to update everything constantly.
+We recommend updating graphics drivers regularly (especially for gaming), and refreshing the rest only when you experience a bug, install OS updates, or upgrade hardware.

 What is the difference between a driver and firmware?